manthis/alyra-project1/README.md

   # ⚡️ Talking about this project

-  Here is how I have proceed to build the voting contract:
-  1. I started with the state machine which is the most complex part of this contract.
-The idea was to keep it as simple as possible.
-  2. I then implemented the different methods in order to fulfill the contract specifications provided above.
+  ## Voting.sol

+  I started this journey by implementing the Voting.sol version of this smart contract.
+This contract handles basic requirements provided in the subject.
+  I started by implementing the machine state and then the different operations and controls.

-  👉 Most of the errors are not handled programmatically but left to the EVM.
-Ex:
+  👉  Most of the errors are not handled programmatically but left to the EVM for this version which means than rather implementing all controls I have left some errors being handled by the EVM rather than me.
+For example, I do not control the bounds of the propositions array when a user vote for a proposition with its ID.

   👉 Concerning winners: this smart contract does not handle equality between propositions and will select the first one with the highest score as the winner.

-  ## Identified issues with a voting contract

-  Below is a list of all the corner cases of a vote we would need to handle to make this contract perfect:

-  - Handle equality: two propositions cannot be equal, if we find an equality we must vote again but for the equal propositions only
-  - Handle errors: vote for an non existing proposition, move to a state of the state machine which does not exist, etc.
-  - Admin should not be able to be a voter and vote
-  - We should not be able to pass to next machine state if we don't have 3 voters after registering voters, if we don't have 2 propositions after registering propositions or if we don't have at least 1 vote when registering votes (these figures can of course be changed)
-  - We should remove states which are useless from the state machine
-  - We should only be able to vote once
-  - A voter should be able to delegate its vote
-  - People should be able to count for themselves and see if the results of the vote is true
-  - A voter should not be able to vote for a proposition which does not exist
+  ## VotingPlus.sol

+  To work on a most advanced version of Voting.sol I have created VotingPlus.sol which takes the same basics but adds a few feature to the voting system.

+  Here is a list of added features:

+  - __The smart contract handles equality__.
+In this version of the smart contract, several proposition can be ex equo.
+Thus they will be listed when calling getWinner function.
+In order to solve this equality, the admin will have to call processEquality contract method.
+The processEquality method will reset the votes, remove all the propositions but those which are equal, and voters will be able to vote again to break the tie.
+  - __All errors are now handled__
+  - __Admin cannot be added as a voter__ anymore in order to not influence the vote and in order to not mix responsabilities between admin and voter roles.
+  - __Voter can delegate its vote__ to an existing voter or to a new voter.
+He must use the delegateVote function to do so while the admin is registering voters.
+Once voters are registered and voters start registering proposition, vote delegation won't be possible anymore.
+  - __Threshold have been added between state machine steps (these figures can be changed using the appropriate modifiers)
+      - 3 voters at least are required to validate RegisteringVoters state
+      - 2 propositions at least are required to validate ProposalsRegistration state
+      - 1 vote at least is required to end VotingSession state
+  - __Useless states have been removed__
+  - __Voters can only vote once__ unless another voter delegated them a voice
+  - Propositions can be listed (id, description, voteCount)
-  - Once the vote is complete we should be able to reinstanciate a new voting session
+  - Once the vote workflow is complete we can now start a new vote using restartVoteWorkflow.

-  👉 We have implemented all theses additional feature in the VotingPlus.sol file.
-Please look at it.

-  ## Exemple of voting session
+  ## Source code

+  👉 All source code has been documented or is otherwise self explanatory.
+Please look at it for further details.